mone/gilded-rose-kata/README.md

 N5 We should talk to the customer to convince them to migrate from the name-based classification to an explicit classification via dedicated property: the current system is way too fragile (a simple typo will put an item in the wrong category)

+N6 quality and sellIn fields should be tagged types to prevent mistakes

 ## Bugs